XiaozhouCui/reactivity/note.md

 ## Seeding data to the database
 - In Persistence project, create a Seed.cs file to include all seeding data
 - Add `Seed.SeedData()` in Program.cs, run the app will auto seed the database if db has no activity.

+## Install Mediator
+- In NuGet, install *MediatR.Extensions.Microsoft.DependencyInjection* into Application project
+- In controllers, use `Mediator.Send()` to asynchronously send Query/Command to the corresponding handlers in Application
+- Wire up Mediator in Startup.cs, add `services.AddMediatR()`

 ## Reset database with seed values
 - To drop the messed up database, run `dotnet ef database drop -s API -p Persistence`